GreenDeploy-io/simple-svg/readme.md

 Also it's very common to build square or circle images holding a single alphabetic upper case letter for user profiles, website logos, etc.

-Given this need, this repo provides a sq.svg and a c.svg for such needs.
+Given this need, this repo provides some common sq.svg and a c.svg for such needs.

 ## How to use